robertdavid010/meteor_init/README.md

 ```
 > Normal project creation is used as a handy way of adding some base npm files etc.

-After the projects is created, navigate into the new app directory
+After the project is created, navigate into the new app directory

 ```bash
 cd <project name>